Leaving the law: 24 realistic alternative careers for lawyers

 A list of realistic alternative careers for lawyers that don't require you to spend the next 10 years studying.
 Some of them are a big leap across from practice, others are more of a tip-toe.
 But, they all have one thing in common; you'll be utilising some of the same skills you developed in your first few years in practice.
 If you're considering leaving the law, you need to read this list.
 If you're still in law school and haven't experienced practice for yourself just yet, maybe you'll consider one of these alternative careers for lawyers instead of the traditional path.

-If you are interested in a deep dive into these careers and the people who have made them happen grab a copy of our comprehensive ebook here.
+If you are interested in a deep dive into these careers and the people who have made them happen grab a free copy of our comprehensive ebook here.
+We also have a podcast where for the last two years we’ve interviewed over 80 lawyers and former lawyers on making change in their career that you can subscribe for free here on iTunes or Spotify.

 24 realistic alternative careers for lawyers